gracecuenca/graphics/NOTES.md

 - opposite relationship with θ (as θ gets bigger, area gets bigger)
 - this results in scalar
 - to get vector: ||A||||B||sinθ and multiply by a unit vector
+- use Right Hand Rule to see where vector ends up

+Vector A x Vector B = <AyBz - AzBy, AzBx - AxBz, AxBy - AyBx>

+- Finding a vector between two points
+- If you have a vector PQ, in order to find the point, you do <Q-P> (aka subtract components)
+- If you have the vector QP instead, direction is important so you do <P-Q>

+__Two options with creating Polygons__

+__Wireframe Mesh__
+- Shape definiton is created by connecting __edges__ between points on the surface
+- These edges are lines that lack certain properties we might find useful, reason why we turn to polygon meshes

+__Polygon Mesh__
+- shape defintion is created by connecting points on the surface to create polygons (usually triangles or quadrilaterals)
+- these help us with shading, lighting, filling in a polygon, perception of depth, etc...

+But in order to do this we have to change the way we make things

+Edge matrix -> Polygon Matrix

+__Polgygon Matrix__

+Go through a triangle at a time

+Old schema:

+add_box -> add_edge -> add_point -> draw_lines -> draw_line -> plot

+New schema:

+add_box -> add_triangle -> add_point -> draw_triangle -> draw_line -> plot